DowdyJ/HotelWebsite/README.md

 ### D1
 The Dockerfile was created at the root of the solution and commited to GitLab.

+### D2
+Screenshots for this part were submitted separately.
+The command used to build the image was `docker build -t landon_hotel .` The command used to run the image in a container was `docker run -it -p 8080:8080 --name D387_000877914 --rm landon_hotel`

 ## PART E
 The needed zip file was submitted.